If investment managers are unhappy with the services that they’re getting from their legacy system provider, there may be a good explanation why.

 To clarify, not all investment firms are dissatisfied with their legacy technology, and in spite of a system’s limited capabilities, they can receive an adequate product and level of support from the provider.

-Even worse, the technology provider may show little concern to your needs; it’s not just your imagination if you sense apathy when you call the support team.
+What’s worse, the legacy technology provider may show little concern to your needs; it’s not just your imagination if you sense apathy when you call the support team.

 And it’s not by accident or coincidence the quality of product and service may have eroded.